zencoder/video-js-for-wordpress/readme.txt

 ### preload
 Start loading the video as soon as possible, before the user clicks play.
 Use 'auto', 'metadata', or 'none'.
-Auto will preload when the browser or devices allows it.
+Auto will preload when the browser or device allows it.
 Metadata will load only the meta data of the video.

     [video preload="auto"]